MansiPS/Road-Accident-Dashboard-using-Excel/README.md

 Using the Raw Data, I crafted an Insightful and Visually Compelling Dashboard in Excel.
 - MS Excel Installation Link :- https://www.microsoft.com/en-in/microsoft-365/excel

+# My Project

+Comprehensive Analyses have been conducted on the Dataset, illustrated through a Variety of Engaging Plots.

+# Plots used